-Using these bridging samples, reference sample normalization can be applied when merging previously normalized data sets.
+Using these bridging samples, bridge sample normalization can be applied when merging previously normalized data sets.

-- For each assay and project, calculate the pairwise difference for each of the overlapping samples with the reference plate
+For each assay and other project, calculate the pairwise difference for each of the overlapping samples with the reference plate.

-NPX across plates for each protein including reference samples
+NPX across plates for each protein including bridge samples

-NPX across plates for each protein after reference sample normalization
+NPX across plates for each protein after bridge sample normalization